on1san/Custom-Player-Sprite-Switcher/README.md

 Change your player sprite in real time.

-This is an easy way to try out custom sprites or to play with different characters.
+An easy way to try out custom sprites or to play with different characters.
 The GIF shows the effect ingame when pressing a shortcut button.

 <p align="center">